 PhD Position within Rational Alloy Design

-A PhD position is available at the Department of Materials Science and Engineering.
-The appointment has a duration of 3 years with the possibility of until 1 year extension with 25% teaching duties in agreement with the department.
-(To undertake the teaching duties it is a requirement that the candidate speaks Norwegian or another Scandinavian language).
-The position is financed by the NTNU initiative NTNU Digital Transformation and is a part of the project Rational Alloy Design - ALLDESIGN, and has a special responsibility for the sub-project Multiscale microstructural modelling.
+A PhD position is available at the Department of Mechanical and Industrial Engineering.
+The appointment has a duration of 3 years with the possibility of until 1 year extension with 25% teaching duties and/or research activities in agreement with the Department.
+The position is financed by the NTNU initiative NTNU Digital Transformation and is a part of the project Rational Alloy Design - ALLDESIGN, and has a special responsibility for the sub-project Intelligent manufacturing of high value aluminium components.

 Information of the ALLDESIGN project